Create a schema using the Schema Editor

 As with class names, the mixin name should be short and simple, describing what the mixin will contribute to the schema.
 These too are unique, so you will not be able to reuse the name and must therefore ensure it is specific enough.

 For this tutorial, name the new mixin "Loyalty Details".

 Select Add mixin to return to the Schema Editor.
 "Loyalty Details" should now appear under Mixins on the left-side of the canvas, but there are no fields associated with it yet and therefore no new fields appear under Structure .

 Now that you have created the "Loyalty Details" mixin, it is time to define the fields that the mixin will contribute to the schema.

-To begin, click on the mixin name in the Mixins section.
-Once you do this, Mixin Properties will appear on the right-hand side of the editor and an Add Field button will appear next to the name of the schema under Structure .
+To begin, select the mixin name in the Mixins section.
+Once you do this, the mixin's properties appear on the right-hand side of the editor and an Add field button appears next to the name of the schema under Structure .

-In other words, the fields you are adding are unique to your organization and are going to be saved in the Schema Registry in a specific area accessible only to your IMS Org.
-Fields you define must always be added to your namespace to prevent collisions with names from other standard classes, mixins, data types, and fields.
+In other words, the fields you are adding are unique to your organization and are going to be saved in the Schema Registry in a specific area accessible only to your organization.
+Fields you define must always be added to your tenant namespace to prevent collisions with names from other standard classes, mixins, data types, and fields.

 Inside that namespaced node is a "New Field".
 This is the beginning of the "Loyalty Details" mixin.

-Using Field Properties on the right-hand side of the editor, start by creating a "loyalty" field with type "Object" that will be used to hold your loyalty-related fields.
-When finished, click Apply .
+Using the controls on the right-hand side of the editor, start by creating a loyalty field with type "Object" that will be used to hold your loyalty-related fields.
+When finished, select Apply .

-The changes are applied and the newly created "loyalty" object appears.
-Click Add Field next to the object to add additional loyalty-related fields.
-A "New Field" appears and the Field Properties section is visible on the right-hand side of the canvas.
+The changes are applied and the newly created loyalty object appears.
+Select Add field next to the object to add additional loyalty-related fields.
+A "New Field" appears and the Field properties section is visible on the right-hand side of the canvas.